Worlds Collide (comics): Plot

-A postal worker named Fred Bentson unwittingly becomes a portal between two worlds and two cities.
-A living link between Dakota, home city of the Milestone heroes, and Metropolis, home of Superman.
+A postal worker named Fred Bentson unwittingly becomes a portal between two worlds and two cities, between Dakota, home city of the Milestone heroes, and Metropolis, home of Superman.
 Eventually Bentson loses control of his powers and transforms into Rift, a cosmic being capable of manipulating and reconfiguring matter on a subatomic scale.
 The heroes of the two universes come together to stop him and seal the dangerous crack in reality between their worlds.

 Revised continuity

 In 2008, the continuity of the Milestone characters was modified.
-Dakota City and the Dakotaverse characters were placed within the mainstream DC universe.
+Dakota City and the Dakotaverse characters were placed within the mainstream DC Universe.
 Static encounters the Terror Titans, which leads to his eventual membership with their heroic counterparts, the Teen Titans.
 The Shadow Cabinet—along with Hardware, Icon and Rocket—clashes with the Justice League of America.
 It is revealed that Icon and Superman are acquainted and have tremendous respect for each other.
 Additionally, it becomes apparent that the Cooperative (from which Icon hails) is known to the Green Lantern Corps and the Guardians of the Universe, but is exempt from their jurisdiction.

 Eventually, the being known as Dharma explains the origin of the revised continuity to Icon and Superman.
-Following the death of Darkseid (as chronicled in Final Crisis), the space-time continuum was torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC universe.
-Dharma was able to use energies that he harnessed from Rift (upon that being's defeat) to merge the two universes, creating an entirely new continuity.
+Following the death of Darkseid in Final Crisis, the space-time continuum is torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC Universe.
+Dharma was able to use energies that he harnessed from Rift upon his defeat to merge the two universes, creating an entirely new continuity.
 Only Dharma, Icon and Superman are aware that Dakota and its inhabitants ever existed in a parallel universe.